codyy2024/code-learning-journal/day-020_SematicHTML_STARTS_20250922-23.md

-# Day 20: Lectures - Importnance of Semantic HTML Part 1
+# Day 20: Lectures - Importnance of Semantic HTML
 Self-revise before even starting: semantic element in HTML represents an element that has a meaning that human and machine can read/understand easily.

 An example of semantic element is `section`, and non-semantic is `div`